How to Run Effective Meetings and Get Work Done

-- "Multiple people in a meeting" functionality – It's the ability to have multiple people contributing during a meeting to make the experience more productive.
+- “Multiple people in a meeting” functionality — The ability to have multiple people contributing during a meeting to make the experience more productive.
 Instead of pausing the entire meeting so the leader can immediately capture information, one person can capture the thought while the rest of the team moves forward.

-- Easily making something an Issue –The easiest method that works with just about every item in a meeting is to right-click and select "Make it an Issue."
-The "Create" button in the top right corner of Ninety to create a new Issue that doesn't originate from a pre-existing item in the meeting.
+- Easily making something an Issue — The easiest method that works with just about every item in a meeting is to right-click and select “Make it an Issue.”
+Or use the Create button in the top right corner of Ninety to create a new Issue that doesn't originate from a pre-existing item in the meeting.

-- Instant note-taking –Take notes throughout the meeting.
-Notes are included in the Meeting Recap email, allowing you to see all of your meeting details from each past meeting.
-Add notes to Rocks and Scorecards for future reference.
+- Instant note-taking — Take notes throughout the meeting.
+Notes are included in the Meeting Recap email, allowing you to see all of your past meeting details.
+Add notes to goals and Scorecards for future reference.

-- Quickly combining Issues – During a meeting, participants often find multiple Issues that contain similarities.
+- Quickly combining issues — During a meeting, participants often find multiple Issues that contain similarities.
 Merging those similar Issues allows you to save time and better prioritize the rest of the conversations.
 Simply right-click on the first issue, select "Merge into Issue," and click on the second Issue.
 The information in both items will be combined into one convenient location.

-- Adjusting goals on the fly – Quickly make adjustments to individual Key Performance Indicator (KPI) goals from the primary Scorecard view or adjust multiple Goals and Measurables using the Goal Forecasting tool.
+- Adjusting goals on the fly — Quickly make adjustments to individual Key Performance Indicator (KPI) goals from the primary Scorecard view or adjust multiple Goals and KPIs using the Goal Forecasting feature.

-- Seeing next steps in a recap email – A meeting recap email is sent to all team members post-meeting and includes Issues solved, To-Dos created, headlines discussed, shared messages sent, and anything else that's tracked during the meeting.
+- Seeing next steps in a recap email — A meeting recap email is sent to all team members post-meeting and includes Issues solved, To-Dos created, Headlines discussed, cascading messages sent, and anything else that’s tracked during the meeting.

 - Getting instant feedback — At its conclusion, all participants can rate the meeting on a scale of one to 10 to address efficiency, topics covered, preparedness, or anything else.